FACTFILE: BROWN RAT

 Scientific name: Arvicola terrestris

-Fur: Dark chocolate brown, yellowish on flanks
+Fur: Water vole fur is dark chocolate brown, yellowish on flanks

 Ears: Small and dark and buried in fur

 Water vole on land.
 Note the chubbier body, different head structure and lack of obvious ears. © Duncan Shaw/Getty

 Body: Rounded and chunky

 Tail: A water vole’s tail is furry, thin and hard to see and it’s short – less than half the body length